lanl/tardigrade/README.md

 default repostitory names should be used except for Voro++ which should be located in the directory `voro++` in `MICROMORPHIC_DIR`.

+The user also must define the location of the C++ library for the compiler used to build libmicromat and libmicrobalance in Tardigrade's makefile.
+This is done by specifying the path in `MICROMORPHIC_COMPILER_PATH`.

 In order to generate the material models which are used by MicromorphicMaterial one should run